David Byrnes BL

 Experience outside of the Bar

-David Byrnes BL is currently instructed by solicitors to advise and appear for clients in a range of live legal matters pending before the lower and superior courts and statutory tribunals including employment, commercial landlord and tenant, taxation, company shareholder oppression, personal injury, planning and environment, probate, divorce/separation, judicial review, summary debt, and criminal (including rape, coercive control and violent disorder).
+David Byrnes BL is currently instructed by solicitors to advise and appear for clients in a range of legal matters pending before the lower and superior courts and statutory tribunals including employment, commercial landlord and tenant, taxation, company shareholder oppression, personal injury, planning and environment, probate, divorce/separation, judicial review, summary debt, and summary/indictable criminal law matters (including rape, coercive control and violent disorder).

-Recent examples completed cases or legal services work include:
+Recent examples of completed cases or legal services work include:

 Employment Law

-An Executive v A Financial Services Provider (WRC September 2023): Advices and representation provided to a senior executive of an international financial services provider in a claim for alleged whistleblower penalisation pursuant to the Protected Disclosures Act 2014.
-I negotiated this matter to settlement for a six-figure sum, the terms of which are confidential.
+An Executive v A Financial Services Provider (WRC September 2023): Advices and representation provided to a senior executive (in-house general counsel) of an international financial services provider in a claim for alleged whistleblower penalisation pursuant to the Protected Disclosures Act 2014.
+David negotiated this matter to a settlement for a six-figure sum, the terms of which are confidential.

 Read decisions: ADJ-24657 | ADJ-24669 | ADJ-24686 | ADJ-24685 | ADJ-24684 | ADJ-24683 | ADJ-24682 | ADJ-24679 | ADJ-24676 | ADJ-24675 | ADJ-24674